The MDDUS Group is committed to protecting and respecting your privacy.

 International transfers of personal data

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (‘EEA’) for the purposes described in this privacy notice.
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+The data that we collect from you may be transferred to, and stored at, a destination outside the United Kingdom for the purposes described in this privacy notice.
+It may also be processed by staff operating outside the UK who work for us or for one of our suppliers.
 Such staff may be engaged in, among other things, the processing of your financial and transaction data and the provision of support services.

-If we do this, your data will continue to be subject to one or more appropriate safeguards set out in law, for example, we may use model contracts in a form approved by regulators.
+If we do this, your data will continue to be subject to one or more appropriate safeguards set out in law, for example, will use tools and best practices approved by the Information Commissioner’s Office (ICO).
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy notice.

 If you fail to provide personal data